Estimating the Empowerment of Language Model Agents: WebArena Supplementary Results

-Table \ref{tab:performance_metrics} shows the raw data of Webarena experiment : success count, success rate and discounted rewards by the by domains and models.
-Table \ref{tab:empowerment_results} shows the empwoerment esitimated by EELMA with three different random training seeds.
-Mean and standard variation in Table \ref{tab:empowerment_results} was corrsponding to Figure \ref{fig:figure7}
+Table \ref{tab:performance_metrics} presents the raw experimental outcomes from the WebArena experiment, including success counts, success rates, and discounted rewards, broken down by domain and model. \cam{For the API models shown in this table, the Count column reports 105--106 trajectories per model in Reddit and 180--187 trajectories per model in the remaining three domains; Qwen2.5-32B-it used the same task set and is included in the aggregate analyses in Figure~\ref{fig:figure7} and Table~\ref{tab:simpler_metrics}.} Table \ref{tab:empowerment_results} reports the empowerment values estimated by EELMA using three different random training seeds.
+The means and standard deviations in Table \ref{tab:empowerment_results} correspond to those shown in Figure \ref{fig:figure7}.